hydrapwk/hydrapwk.github.io/content/_installations/make-usb-bootable.md

 ### Creating bootable media for Hydra Using DD.

+> We doesn't recommends this method but you can Try!

 > As example we have USB Flash drive you can check your media partition via fdisk